j-press/acts_as_commentable_with_threading/README.md

   local storage.
 * Structured logging and dashboard endpoints to surface task progress in real time.
+* Optional Git-based snapshots that version control collected artefacts.

 Quick Start
 -----------
-1. Ensure Python 3.10+ is installed and activate a virtual environment if desired.
+1. Ensure Python 3.10+ and Git are installed and activate a virtual environment if desired.
 2. Copy `config/infrastructure_agent.yml` and customise collectors, vault, and backup targets to match your environment.
+3. Optionally set `INFRA_AGENT_WORKDIR` to the directory where artefacts and Git history should be stored (defaults to `./tmp/infrastructure_agent`).
-3. Export a base64-encoded 32-byte key for the vault encryption layer:
+4. Export a base64-encoded 32-byte key for the vault encryption layer:

        export INFRA_AGENT_VAULT_KEY="$(python - <<'PY'
 from secrets import token_bytes